xkhainguyen/xkhainguyen.github.io/_projects/OCRL_project.md

 steps use the full model dynamics and the remainder use increasingly simplified versions of the robot’s dynamics.
-This can be done for similar reasons as variable sampling time, discussed in V-A.2.
+This can be done for similar reasons as variable sampling time.
 Doing this reduces the computational complexity of the Jacobians for later time steps which decreases overall runtime.
 Time steps closer to the first horizon knot point require higher-accuracy dynamics to correctly determine the robot’s future state, but later time